Doctors: Practice Partners

 - Mental Health Practitioner Kyrie runs a clinic to review patients with serious mental illnesses.
 She performs health checks and liaises directly with GPs and the wider mental health services.

 Our Reception Team is managed by Rachel Durber.
 She oversees a team of 9 receptionists and 2 prescription clerks.
 Together they take on the frontline tasks of processing and responding to the thousands of repeat prescription requests, appointment requests and patient enquiries that come in each week.
 They also take on many administrative duties such as registering new patients and sending out routine letters.

 Practice Manager Sarah Cherrington heads a team of approx. 50 nursing and ancillary staff.
 She oversees the organisation and smooth running of the Practice.
 She is supported by:

 - Management Assistant Megan McLaughlin, her main duties being organising the many Doctor and Nurse rotas and appointment systems and ordering practice supplies.

 - Admin Office Manager, Alice Watson.
 She oversees the Admin Team of 8 clerical staff who are responsible for generating reports and dealing with third-party requests, summarising and coding medical information, scanning and work-flowing clinical documents, organising recalls and other administrative duties.

 - Senior Medical Secretary, Debbie Lewis.
 Oversees the secretariat team.

 - I.T.
-Lead, Joe Duxberry.
+Lead, Joe Duxberry and I.T.
+Administrator Lisa.
 Responsible for all the IT Hardware and Software within the Practice, maintaining the clinical system/database, plus various other duties related to data quality, auditing and administration.

 - G.P.
-Assistants Phoebe and Nic.
-Aid the doctors perform their administrative tasks such as following up blood tests, organising reviews and preparing reports.
+Assistant Nic.
+Aids the doctors perform their administrative tasks such as following up blood tests, organising reviews and preparing reports.